2 Days in Zion National Park: The Complete Guide

 Shuttle in Zion National Park in Utah

-While there’s lots of shuttles departing from the Zion Visitor Center, the lines can still get super long to board (the first time I visited the park in 2017, I arrived around 6:30 AM and still had to wait for about 45 minutes to board)- so I’d strongly recommend arriving at Zion early!
+While the shuttle frequently departs from the Zion Visitor Center, the lines can still get super long to board.
+For example, the first time I visited the park, I arrived around 6:30 AM and still had to wait for about 45 minutes to board.
+Accordingly, I’d strongly recommend arriving at the park early if you’re going to be exploring any of the attractions along the Zion Scenic Canyon Drive!

 View down Zion Canyon from Scout's Lookout in Zion National Park in Utah